6 Facts About Adding Turkeys to Your Flock of Chickens

 3. Ranging

 Turkeys are excellent foragers and happily range freely … and widely.
-Naturally inquisitive, turkeys tend to wander pretty far, which occasionally leads to lost birds (we never did find the farm from which Henrietta originated).
+Naturally inquisitive, turkeys tend to wander pretty far, which occasionally leads to lost birds.

-If you plan to free-range your turkeys, consider either permanent or portable fencing (or both) for your flock.
+If you plan on raising turkeys with chickens free-range, consider either permanent or portable fencing (or both) for your flock.
 Permanent fencing provides them with a wider range and protection from local predators, while portable fencing allows you to change their paddock on a weekly or biweekly basis, allowing for pasture recovery.

 On a similar note, you need fencing that is at least six feet tall.
 Turkeys that perch high also fly high.
 I’ve lost count of the number of times we had to search for Henrietta and her daughters, Alexandra and Catherine, in the state forests surrounding our farm.
 We always found them 10 to 12 feet up a tree we could not climb.